apivideo/api.video-api-client-generator/templates/documentation/vod/video-object.md

 ## Public: Video Access Management

 On creation, the video can either be public or private.
-If the video is set to public `true`, the url of the video can be accessed by anyone that has the url, however, you can secure the video and make it private, but setting the public parameter to `false` , this will convert the video to private and the access to the video url will be limited.
-You can get started with Video Access Management [here](https://docs.api.video/docs/video-access-management-getting-started-with-private-videos) or go straight to the [Private Videos section](https://docs.api.video/docs/private-videos) to learn more.
+If the video is set to public `true`, the url of the video can be accessed by anyone that has the url, however, you can secure the video and make it private.
+Set the public parameter to `false` to convert the video to private and limit access to the video url.
+You can get started with Video Access Management [here](/delivery-analytics/video-privacy-access-management).

 ## Panoramic: Upload 360-degree Videos